mskilab-org/gGnome.js/README.md

 ### Genome graph annotations

 The intervals and connections in the genome graph JSON have a special field called "annotation".
 The unique list of annotation strings will appear in a dropdown menu at the top left of the interface and when you choose a certain annotation then the interface would automatically adjust the zoom to focus on all nodes and edges that were annotated using the annotation that was chosen.
 For details on how to use the [gGnome]() package to get annotations of complex structural variation please refer to the [gGnome tutorial]()

+## FAQs

+### How can I close one of the split windows?

+To close a window click on that window in the genome graph track and then hit the _backspace_ key.